In Mexico, Biden team asks for more help stopping irregular migration

 Mexican Defense Secretary Luis Crescencio Sandoval announced Monday that 8,715 army and National Guard troops were deployed at the country’s northern and southern borders to detain unauthorized migrants.
 But while the number made headlines, it’s barely more than the average of 8,058 troops posted at the borders during 2020, according to Sam Storr, a consultant to the citizen security program at Ibero-American University who studies the Mexican military.

-In contrast, approximately 15,000 troops were dispatched to Mexico’s northern border alone after Trump’s 2019 ultimatum.
+In contrast, about 15,000 troops were dispatched to Mexico’s northern border alone after Trump’s 2019 ultimatum.
 A Mexican National Guard spokesman confirmed Tuesday there had been no significant recent increase in border deployments.

 Mexico last week announced it was closing its southern border to nonessential travel, citing risks posed by the coronavirus pandemic.
 The move was widely seen as a concession to the Biden administration, which agreed to provide Mexico sorely needed coronavirus vaccines as the countries held talks on border control.
 (The two sides denied there was a quid pro quo).